 Consulted with the U.S. District Court for the Northern District of West Virginia in creating a pilot restorative justice process in the drug court system.

 Commentates on the Law & Crime Trial Network.

-With the diverse ability to provide expert analysis based on research in police sketches and composites, criminal justice investigations, and restorative justice processes, Dr. Ken Lang has worked with several organizations to include the State of West Virginia legislature, United States District Court for the Northern District of West Virginia, American Friends Service Committee, and the University of Valley Forge, and several attorney offices with criminal investigation cases.
+With the diverse ability to provide expert analysis based on research in police sketches and composites, criminal justice investigations, and restorative justice processes, Dr. Ken Lang has worked with several organizations to include the State of West Virginia legislature, United States District Court for the Northern District of West Virginia, American Friends Service Committee, the University of Valley Forge, and several attorney offices with criminal investigation cases.

 ABOUT DR. KEN LANG